 - Feed Type: Individual Posts

-- Description: RSS feed that includes a post
+- Description: RSS feed that displays specific post entries

 - Example Feed: http://yourdomain.com/title-of-your-blog-post/feed/